Ramaz Svanadze

 Ramaz Svanadze (born 2 March 1981) is a retired Georgian football player and coach, who is currently the head coach of the Georgian U-21 football team.

 Playing career

 Svanadze played for some Georgian clubs, before was forced to retire in 2005, at the age of 24, due to injury.

 Managerial career

+His first managerial job at Dinamo Tbilisi lasted two years.
+Svanadze worked as an assistant coach under Malkhaz Zhvania and Michal Bílek.

+On 1 March 2019, he was appointed as U19 head coach.
+His team beat all three opponents in the 2020 UEFA U19 qualifiers and advanced to next stage but due to COVID-19, the tournament was suspended.

+In February 2021, Svanadze took charge of U21s, who were due to take part in a European Championship for the first time.
+The team under his management finished on top of the table and reached quarterfinals only to lose in a penalty shoot-out.

+In January 2024, Svanadze signed a one-year contract extension with the Football Federation.

-He has been the caretaker coach of the senior team after Slovak coach Vladimír Weiss resigned from the team, and appeared at the last match of the UEFA Nations League on 18 November 2020, in a match against Estonia, in a 0–0 draw, finishing in third place in League C.
+He was the caretaker coach of the senior team after Slovak coach Vladimír Weiss resigned from the team, and appeared at the last match of the UEFA Nations League on 18 November 2020, in a match against Estonia, in a 0–0 draw, finishing in third place in League C.